$259,490Average Value$123Average Price per Sq Ft0Homes For Sale

-Glenfield's elegant early 20th-century homes open up to sidewalks that trim spacious grassy yards – some meticulously maintained and a few needing a little TLC.
+Glenfield's elegant early 20th-century homes rest behind sidewalks and spacious grassy yards.
 Many face the railroad tracks and the interstate, so you can expect a hum of transit sounds here.
 Several residences back up to the river, a desirable spot for outdoorsy buyers.
 Late 1800s homes waiting for a few repairs cost $50,000 to $200,000, depending on the condition.
 Grander estates with 3,000 square-foot layouts, river access and character-rich interiors inch into the $500,000s.
 Limited inventory can lead to a competitive market; most well-priced homes sell within a month.
 "It's really tough to get in on the riverfront," Paul says.

 Students living in Glenfield attend school within the well-performing Quaker Valley District.
-Many begin at Avonworth Elementary, with an overall A-minus score on Niche.
-Quaker Valley Middle and High are next on the public school track, both touting prestigious A scores.
+Many begin at Avonworth Elementary, with an overall A rating on Niche.
+Quaker Valley Middle and High are next on the public school track, both touting prestigious A scores as well.
 Most locals drive 10 to 15 minutes to drop the kids off.
-The high school is ranked #18 best for college prep in the state and is known for its high participation in advanced placement courses.
+The high school is known for its high participation in Advanced Placement courses.

 As its name suggests, Riverside Park overlooks the water and mountainous landscapes in the distance.
 It's a simple setup with a playground for the kids and a small open field to stretch your legs and get fresh air.
 Toms Run Nature Preserve is nearby, where Glenfield locals walk the wooded 3-mile loop – particularly popular in the fall when the leaves change.
 Locals can store their vessels at the marina, a busy spot during Pittsburgh's mild summer months.
 "People come home from work and get on the boat before dinner.
 They take the kids water skiing.
 It's part of the local lifestyle," Paul says.
 Paradise Island Bowl is a hot spot on inclement weather days.
 It's next to the Robert Morris University Island Sports Center, where kids take skating or hockey lessons.